 Below I list my publications and preprints, together with a brief summary of the contents.
 A concise list of publications can be found in my CV.

 Instanton gauge theory's connection to flat connections and therefore the fundamental group of a 3- and 4-manifold makes it especially suited for tackling questions related to simply connected 4-manifolds.
-My research in this area has thusfar been about developing foundational aspects, to bring these tools up to speed with more well-developed invariants from monopole and Heegaard Floer theory.
+My research in this area has covered both applications and foundational aspects of the equivariant instanton theory.

-In this paper (which constituted my thesis), I develop some analysis of instanton moduli spaces, and present algebra related to the equivariant (co)homology of differential graded algebras and their modules.
-Using these tools, I define four invariants of rational homology spheres that deserve to be called "equivariant instanton homology" and have some formal properties similar to those seen in Heegaard Floer and monopole Floer homology.
+This paper develops some analysis of instanton moduli spaces, and presents algebra related to the equivariant (co)homology of differential graded algebras and their modules.
+This is used to define four invariants of rational homology spheres that deserve to be called "equivariant instanton homology" which have some formal properties similar to those seen in Heegaard Floer and monopole Floer homology.

-Functoriality and invariance of equivariant instanton homology (joint with Ali Daemi) ~ available on arXiv ~ comments welcome!
+Instantons and rational homology spheres (joint with Ali Daemi) ~ available on arXiv

-We substantially improve the invariance results in my thesis, and promote equivariant instanton homology with all coefficients to a functor on the negative-definite cobordism category (and with rational coefficients to a functor under arbitrary cobordisms).
+We promote equivariant instanton homology with all coefficients to a functor on the negative-definite cobordism category (with rational coefficients to a functor under arbitrary cobordisms).
 As a first example, we use this to give a extension of Taubes' Casson invariant to rational homology spheres.

 We prove that there exist infinitely 3-manifolds which don't embed into any closed symplectic 4-manifold (the closed condition is crucial here).
 This follows from the fact that our manifolds do not bound positive- or negative-definite 4-manifolds.
 The most intricate tool used here is the Chern-Simons invariant of a flat connection; behind the scenes, what we really do is compute a generalization of Ali Daemi's Gamma invariant for rational homology spheres, which fits into the framework of our joint work above.